 How Do You Check Safety On Tires?

-The condition of the tread plays an essential role in the degree of safety that the tires offer you.
+The tread condition plays an essential role in the safety degree of your driving.
 If the tread is worn, the tires do not provide enough grip and safe braking distance.
 To ensure a safe tread, you can use the Penny Test with a coin.
 If the coin enters the tire tread covering Lincoln's head, it means that your tire is still safe to use.
 If the head remains outside, your tires are not safe at all and it is recommended to replace them as soon as possible.

 How Often Should You Inspect Your Tires?

-The more often you inspect your tires, the more confident you are in your safe driving.
-Well, in general, you should check your tires at least once a month.
+Specialists in the sector recommend checking tires at least once a month.
 The pressure, condition, and depth of the tread should be a monthly routine for any responsible driver.
-As for lifting your vehicle for inner tire inspection, you could do this procedure every time you rotate or align your tires.
+As for lifting your vehicle for inner tire inspection, you could do this procedure every time you rotate, and align your tires.

 What Are The Three Things To Check On Tires?